Boson Stars in $D \ge 4$ Dimensions: Stability, Oscillation Frequencies, and Dynamical Evolutions: Conclusions

 Apart from this, it would be interesting to determine the stability properties of other exotic compact object models such as Proca stars \cite{Brito_2016} in higher dimensions, and to investigate the effect of replacing general relativity with a higher-curvature gravity model such as Gauss-Bonnet gravity, which becomes topologically trivial in $D = 4$.
 Finally, there is the question of to what extent our results generalize for arbitrary $D > 6$.
 A possible framework for answering this question may be found in the large $D$ limit of general relativity \cite{Emparan_2013}.

 \ack{G.A.M. is grateful for helpful discussions with Seppe Staelens, Tamara Evstafyeva, Christopher J. Moore, and especially to his supervisor Ulrich Sperhake.
-G.A.M. is supported by the Cambridge Trust at the University of Cambridge.
 A.A.Z. is grateful to the Cambridge UG/PG Research Café for connecting to G.A.M for this project.
-A.A.Z has been supported by a Research and Professional Experiences Grant from Sidney Sussex College.
 Computations were done on the CSD3 and Fawcett (Cambridge), Cosma (Durham), Niagara (Toronto), Narval (Montreal), Stampede2 (TACC) and Expanse (SDSC) clusters.
 We acknowledge support by the NSF Grant Nos.~PHY-090003,~PHY-1626190 and PHY-2110594, DiRAC projects ACTP284 and ACTP238, STFC capital Grants Nos.~ST/P002307/1,~ST/R002452/1 and ST/V005618/1, STFC operations Grant No.~ST/R00689X/1. }